A surface with representable $\text{CH}_{0}$-group but no universal zero-cycle: A degeneration of a Bielliptic surface of type 2

 where $a,b\in E[2]$ are generators.
 Consequently, the morphism \eqref{eq:sum} can be identified with

 where the final isomorphism is induced by multiplication by $2$ on $E$.
-Let $q_a\colon E\to E/a$ and $q_{b}\colon E\to E/b$ denote the canonical quotient morphisms.
+Let $q_a\colon E\to E/a$ and $q_{b}\colon E\to E/b$ be the canonical quotient morphisms.
+Denote by $\hat{q}_a\colon E/a\to E$ and $\hat{q}_b\colon E/b\to E$ the dual isogenies of $q_a$ and $q_b,$ respectively.
+Assume first that property \ref{it:trivial_end} holds for $E$.
 Since $\End(E)=\Z,$ we have It follows that any homomorphism is of the form $f=([m_1]\circ q_a,[m_2]\circ q_b)$ for some integers $m_1,m_2$.
 For any such $f$, its composition with the sum morphism \eqref{eq:sum} is trivial on $E[2].$ Hence the morphism \eqref{eq:sum} admits no section.
-This establishes condition \eqref{it:albanese_S_0}, thereby completing the proof of Theorem \ref{thm:intro_degeneration_S}. \end{proof}
+This establishes condition \eqref{it:albanese_S_0} under the assumption of \ref{it:trivial_end}.
+Next assume \ref{it:CM_E}.
+Let and denote by $\mathcal O_{L}$ its ring of integers.
+By the Stark--Heegner theorem, $\mathcal{O}_L$ has class number one; hence is a principal ideal domain.
+For each of the above values of $c$, there exists a unique prime ideal $\mathfrak{p}\subset\mathcal{O}_{L}$ lying above $2$.
+Suppose, for the sake of contradiction, that there exist isogenies such that the composite morphism is the identity on $E$.
+Define endomorphisms Then $g_a$ and $g_b$ are isogenies of even degree, and by assumption Since their degrees are divisible by $2,$ both lie in the unique prime ideal $\mathfrak{p}$ above $2$.
+However, the relation $g_a+g_b=1$ implies and therefore $1\in\mathfrak{p},$ a contradiction.
+This proves condition \eqref{it:albanese_S_0} under the assumption of \ref{it:CM_E}, and completes the proof of Theorem \ref{thm:intro_degeneration_S}. \end{proof} \begin{example} The Stark--Heegner theorem determines all quadratic imaginary number fields whose rings of integers are principal ideal domains.
+In particular, for $c<0$, the field $\Q(\sqrt{c})$ has class number one if and only if

+In the list of \ref{it:CM_E} (resp. \ref{it:CM_E_C}) we excluded the Heegner number $c=-7$.
+We now show that in this case the sum morphism

+admits a section for suitable generators $a,b\in E[2]$.
+Here $\hat{q}_a$ and $\hat{q}_b$ denote the dual isogenies of the canonical quotient morphisms